BumboBlast/godot-chess-engine/README.md

     [x] piees now keep track of what space they were on before being legally moved [] added a score card (keeps track of move order) [] make rook movement (during castling) lerp
-    [] make sure castling checks for all inbetween spaces as legality
+    [x] make sure castling checks for all legality
+        [x] castling checks if a rook is there
+        [x] castling checks castling_rights boolean
+        [x] castling now checks if a rook or a king has ever moved

+    []  capturing works
+        [] turns work
+        [x] pieces leave board when captured
+        [x] captures only opposite color
     ----
     right now place_piece (mostly) physically moves the sprite, and is located in baord (called in piece) logical_move legally moves the piece , and is located in rules (called in piece)